Welcome to our Coleman WeatherMaster 6 person tent review!

 Coleman doesn’t conduct Hydrostatic Head Rating tests.
 Instead, they simulate rain storms and high winds to test their tents.
 They are confident that their tents will withstand winds of up to 35 mph and light showers.

-I never sealed my Coleman and the thing has kept me dry through days of rain, sleet, and hail.
-But, it couldn’t hurt!Review
+I never sealed my Coleman tent and the thing has kept me dry through days of rain, sleet, and hail.
+But, it couldn’t hurt!Tent review

 Is condensation a problem in the rain or cold?